pinto-org/tractor-operator/README.md

 - Consider using a hardware wallet or key management solution for production deployments
 - The private key in the `.env` file should be for a wallet with only the minimum necessary funds

+## WARNING

+This bot has not been tested in production, use at your own risk!
+Pinto contributors and not responsible for how this code is used.